liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 name when opening the document from Microsoft Office.
 The next section lists any and all metadata that's been extracted automatically from the file.
 Depending on your file's type and the metadata written with the file, you can find out all kinds of details.
+In the case of audio or video files, their duration is displayed.
 The *Version History* section lists the different versions of the file and lets you view and download specific versions.

 A file's actions are listed at the top of its file entry screen.
 Here are the file actions: